onzfonz/comp227/src/content/8/en/part8c.md

 #### 8.8: Patientia backend, step1

-From the *labts* repo that you cloned from <http://go.djosv.com/227labts>, initialize a new backend project that will work with the frontend in a new subfolder.
+From the *labts* repo that you cloned from <http://go.djosv.com/227labts>, initialize a new backend project that will work with the frontend in a new subfolder, named *medbackend*.
 Configure ESlint and tsconfig with the same configurations as proposed in the material.
 Define an endpoint that answers HTTP GET requests for route ***/api/ping***.